nobias-fht/testa-organoid-nuclei/README.md

 ## Step 1: preprocessing step

 ### On HPC (recommended)
+- In a terminal, navigate to the folder you placed the pipeline in.
+Before running, ensure that you have the latest version of the script by running the terminal command `git pull` from the folder you have the scripts installed in.
 - Editing the `config.yaml` file:
   - modify the location of the `raw_folder` (where in the input data is kept), the `output_folder` (where the output data should be stored) and the `dapi_channel` (if necessary) fields.
   - If you have placed the models in a `models` folder in the same place the script is kept, you should not need to update the `cellpose_model_nd2` and `cellpose_model_czi` fields.